 While App Finder was designed to be easy and intuitive to use, some things still require explanation.
-By reading this guide, you will learn how to use it optimally.
-The information is also available within the app.
+It is therefore highly recommended to read this guide.

 App Finder always searches and displays the data for a specific country.
 When the app is started for the first time, this "search-country" is set based on the current IP address, but it can be changed from the Settings menu.